Enterprise Architecture Framework - for Projects

 Take a look at the following diagram:

 That does not look too complicated.
-It is just one A4-sized page diagram that shows the architectures that are present in the organization.
-Above that, the first diagram of this blog shows a management report on top of it, telling with colors the current status and quality of working with architecture in the organization: what architecture products for what architectures are available or not, and whether they are performing well.
+It is a single A4-sized page diagram that illustrates the architectures present within the organization.
+Above that, the first diagram in this blog shows a management report, highlighting the current status and quality of working with architecture in the organization.
+It indicates which architecture products are available and whether they are performing well.

 Enterprise Architecture Framework also has the meaning of 'Method' like the TOGAF Definition for Enterprise Architecture Framework.
 However, for that 'method,' an Enterprise Architecture Framework diagram can also be created.
 This blog further zooms in on Enterprise Architecture Framework as a schema for an organization's current and future architectures.

 The example diagram in this blog is an anonymized management report view used in an automotive organization.
-It gives progress and status information on what parts are present and how well they do their job.
+It provides progress and status information on which parts are present and how effectively they perform their functions.
 All this in just one static A4-sized picture.

 How you can have a big surprise for your stakeholders